Sai-Harshith-R/MARS_club_task-3/README.md

 NEW TOPICS THAT I HAVE LEARNT :

-I have learnt about MPU-6050 sensor,different methods of taking input from push button [PULLUP & PULLDOWN connection].
+I have learnt about MPU-6050 sensor,different methods of taking input from push button [PULLUP & PULLDOWN connection] and using interrupt statement/function.